parski/ComScore-Test-Target/README.md

 5. Compile test target again.
 It should succeed.
 6. Run tests. `test_secondExample()` should fail.

+What I mean by broken:

+1. The first test case (`test_firstExample()`) fails because compilation fails when trying to use the ComScore class `SCORAnalytics`.
+It should not fail because of line 11 where we import the main target (more specifically the main bundle) using `@testable`.
+This attribute exists for testing public or internal entities in a test bundle such as our test target.
+2. The second test case (`test_secondExample()`) fails because we compare the class `SCORAnalytics` from our main target with the class `SCORAnalytics` from out test target.
 As I've written in the comments in the test file this is because each target gets a different set of symbols when each imports the framework and the classes are in fact not equal.

 This should be fixed because a lot of (albeit far from enough) developers work using TDD and not being able to properly link a framework to a test target makes this impossible.